SimVascular/simvascular.github.io/documentation/cfd_simulation/introduction/readme.md

 The **CFD Simulation Tool** is used to setup and run a computationalal fluid dynamics (CFD) simulation of the three-dimensional incompressible Navier-Stokes equations using the <a href="https://github.com/SimVascular/svMultiPhysics"> svMultiPhysics </a> finite element solver.

-CFD simulation _jobs_ with user-defined names can be created using different finite element meshes, boundary conditions and solver parameters.
-Each _job_ is stored using its user-defined name under the _SVPROJECT/Simulations/JOBNAME_ directory.
-The values of the
-GUI parameters set for each _job_ are stored in an XML _SVPROJECT/Simulations/JOBNAME.sjb_ file.

 In contrast with the <a href="https://simvascular.github.io/documentation/multi_physics.html#sv-fsi-tool"> MultiPhysics Tool</a>, the **CFD Simulation Tool** graphical user interface (GUI) provides a simple interface used only to set the physical constants, boundary conditions and solver parameters needed for simulations of blood flow in models of the human vasculature.